logzio/logz-docs/_source/logzio_collections/_log-sources/aws-logs/guardduty.md

     LogzioTYPE
       : The log type you'll use with this Lambda.
         This can be a [built-in log type]({{site.baseurl}}/user-guide/log-shipping/built-in-log-types.html), or a custom log type. <br />
-        Please note that you should create a new Lambda for each log type you use.
+        Please note that you should create a new Lambda for each log type you use. <br />
         <span class="default-param">`logzio_kinesis_stream`</span>

     LogzioFORMAT
-      : `json` or `text`.
+      : `"json"` or `"text"`.
-        If `json`, the Lambda function will attempt to parse the message field as JSON and populate the event data with the parsed fields. <br />
+        If `"json"`, the Lambda function will attempt to parse the message field as JSON and populate the event data with the parsed fields. <br />
-        <span class="default-param">`text`</span>
+        <span class="default-param">`"text"`</span>

     LogzioCOMPRESS
       : Set to `true` to compress logs before sending them.
 Set to `false` to send uncompressed logs. <br />